vwvw25/Minority-Report-System/Strategy.md

 - Retailer is per store.
 Event roll-ups emit `store_id_n` and its corresponding `retailer_n` from the same position (not a unique set of retailers).

 ---

+#### Idempotency in Execution

+Because Foundry datasets are immutable and append-only, idempotency is handled at two levels:

+- **Transform-level deduplication**
+  Each transform ends with a `.dropDuplicates(keys)` to ensure that replays or retries do not emit duplicate rows for the same `report_id`.

+- **Hydration-level coalescing**
+  Multiple rows with the same `report_id` are expected across logs.
+Hydrate resolves these by taking the latest version (based on `written_at` or `finalized_at`), ensuring that the final `minority_reports` object is deterministic and reproducible.

+This guarantees that re-running the system with the same inputs produces the same outputs, even though intermediate logs may contain multiple snapshots.

 ## Orchestration & Scheduling
 - Tasks run as append-only transforms; failures are contained per stage.